cea-hpc/phobos/doc/man/source/conf/tlc.rst

 *Library device*
 ----------------

-The **lib_device** parameter defines the path of the library changer for the TLC server.
-This is a **critical parameter** as it tells the TLC where to find the device it needs to control.
+The **lib_device** parameter defines a list of library changer for the TLC server.
+This is a **critical parameter** as it tells the TLC where to find the devices it needs to control.
+Specifying multiple lib devices will help make the TLC more resilient to failures by adding redundancy to the lib devices it can use.
+The value must be a comma-separated list without any spaces.

 If this parameter is not specified, Phobos defaults to the following:
 **lib_device = /dev/changer**.